Juliet Wells

 Current and recent cases include:

-Advising the claimant, a commodity trader, on an application to enforce a cross-undertaking given in support of a worldwide freezing order, worth c.£30m.
+• Advising a prominent commodity trading firm on an application to enforce a cross-undertaking given in support of a worldwide freezing order, worth c.£30m.

-Advising a state-owned bank the enforcement of a c.£100m foreign judgment debt against assets alleged to have been fraudulently transferred by the debtor to a third-party company in the Isle of Man.
+• Advising a state-owned bank on the enforcement of a c.£100m foreign judgment debt against assets alleged to have been fraudulently transferred by the debtor to a third-party company in the Isle of Man.

 Group Litigation